HomeFoodExerciseGoals & ResultsSuccess StoriesForumShop

 The surgery insists on a general check up for all new patients, and the practice nurse who conducted it didn’t like the look of my blood pressure.
 I can’t say I was keen either, with a figure of 163/103.

-I had to make a series of monthly appointments to get checked again, and by December of 2005 it was becoming clear that the reading was not a blip and it wasn’t “white-coat syndrome”.
+I had to make a series of monthly appointments to get checked again, and by December it was becoming clear that the reading was not a blip and it wasn’t “white-coat syndrome”.
 I had a serious problem.
 We talked about what I might do, and the nurse suggested that if I really didn’t want to be put on medication, I had to lose some weight.
 I wanted to get off to a flying start, and she offered to try me on Orlistat (Xenical).

 I went away and gave the matter some thought over Christmas (aided by seeing some photos of me taken in July and over Christmas and being horrified by just how big I’d got).